Mideast expects big changes under Trump

 “He is against this kind of moralism and political correctness,” said Eytan Gilboa, an expert on U.S.-Israel relations at Israel’s Bar-Ilan University.
 “He is a businessman.
 If there is a potential for a deal between Israel and the Palestinians, he will do it.
 If there is no potential for a deal, he will not do it.”

 Many fear overreach by Israel that could trigger a new Palestinian uprising.
-And some note the situation could turn if the confident Netanyahu ever provoked the mercurial Trump as he has did Obama.
+And some note the situation could turn if the confident Netanyahu ever provoked the mercurial Trump as he did Obama.
 “Within a year, they’ll be annoying the hell out of each other,” predicted Miller.

 THE GULF AND IRAN